-The following unaudited pro forma condensed consolidated financial statements of TripAdvisor, Inc. were derived from the application of pro forma adjustments to TripAdvisor Holdings, LLC's combined financial statements and give effect to the terms of the spin-off and separation of TripAdvisor from Expedia in accordance with Article 11 of the Securities and Exchange Commission's Regulation S-X as well as the contribution or transfer of all entities comprising the TripAdvisor Holdings, LLC combined financial statements to TripAdvisor, Inc. The pro forma adjustments include the initial capitalization by Expedia related to the formation of TripAdvisor, Inc. as if it had occurred as of the date of the pro forma financial statements.
-The unaudited pro forma condensed consolidated statements of operations have been prepared as if the spin-off of TripAdvisor and its separation from Expedia had occurred as of June 30, 2011.
-The unaudited pro forma condensed consolidated statement of operations for the six months ended June 30, 2011 has been derived from the unaudited combined statement of operations of TripAdvisor Holdings, LLC for the six months ended June 30, 2011.
-The unaudited pro forma condensed consolidated statement of operations of TripAdvisor Holdings, LLC for the year ended December 31, 2010.
-The unaudited pro forma condensed consolidated balance sheet as of June 30, 2011 has been derived from the unaudited combined statement of operations of TripAdvisor Holdings, LLC for the year ended December 31, 2010.
-The unaudited pro forma condensed consolidated balance sheet as of June 30, 2011 has been derived from the unaudited combined statement of operations of TripAdvisor Holdings, LLC as of June 30, 2011.
+The following unaudited pro forma condensed consolidated financial statements of TripAdvisor were derived from the application of pro forma adjustments to TripAdvisor's consolidated financial statements and give effect to the terms of the spin-off and separation of TripAdvisor from Expedia in accordance with Article 11 of the Securities and Exchange Commission's Regulation S-X. The unaudited pro forma condensed consolidated statements of operations have been prepared as if the spin-off of TripAdvisor and its separation from Expedia had occurred as of January 1, 2010.
+The unaudited pro forma condensed consolidated balance sheet as of March 31, 2011 has been prepared as if the spin-off of TripAdvisor and its separation from Expedia had occurred as of March 31, 2011.
+The unaudited pro forma condensed consolidated statement of operations for the three months ended March 31, 2011 has been derived from the unaudited consolidated statement of operations for the year ended December 31, 2010 has been derived from the audited consolidated statement of operations of TripAdvisor for the year ended December 31, 2010.
+The unaudited pro forma condensed consolidated balance sheet of TripAdvisor as of March 31, 2011.